exo-lang/ExoBLAS/README.md

 environment.

 Additionally, the following dependencies are required:
-- cmake with version 3.23 or higher is required.
+- CMake version 3.23 or higher
-- Install Ninja (on Ubuntu it's `apt install ninja-build`)
+- Ninja (on Ubuntu, install with `apt install ninja-build`)
-- Install cblas reference, such as OpenBLAS (on Ubuntu it's `apt install libopenblas-dev`) or MKL.
+- A CBLAS reference implementation, such as OpenBLAS (on Ubuntu, install with `apt install libopenblas-dev`) or MKL

 ## Building Exo BLAS